eficode-academy/jcasc-katas/jobs/README.md

 After starting Jenkins, notice that there's only one job.
 Run it and see what happens.

+The job might fail because of "Script Security" that's good!
+We only want to run things we've authorized.
+Locate "In Process Script Approval" under Manage Jenkins, and approve the scripts.

 The JobDSL specifications are in the `jobs/seed-demo/jobdsl`-folder, each of these reference a pipeline in the `jobs/seed-demo/pipeline`-folder.